A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Simulation Study

 \subsection{Verification of Clustering Consistency}

 In this subsection, we empirically verify Theorem \ref{thm-joint} in fixed-effect LCMs with diverging $N$ and $J$.
 Specifically, we consider fixed-effect LCM with $L = 5$ classes.
-We let $J$ increase from 20 to 100 by 10 and set $N = 10J$ in all the simulations.
-Item parameters are generated uniformly from either $\{0.1,0.2,0.8,0.9\}$ or $\{0.2,0.4,0.6,0.8\}$ and latent class assignments $\zz$ are sampled uniformly over $[L]$.
+We let $J$ increase from 30 to 100 by 10 and set $N = 10J$ in all the simulations. {The only purpose of setting $N=10J$ is that we can visualize the error rate $N_e(\hat{\zz})/N$ as a function of $J$ in a plot to see the trend.} Item parameters are generated uniformly from either $\{0.1,0.2,0.8,0.9\}$ or $\{0.2,0.4,0.6,0.8\}$ and latent class assignments $\zz$ are sampled uniformly over $[L]$.
 After item parameters and latent class assignments are generated, we generate response $\RR$ accordingly.
 Since we have shown that tensor-EM method has good performance in Section \ref{simu-EM-tensor}, we then apply tensor-EM method to obtain the joint MLE $(\hat{\TT}, \hat{\ZZ})$.
 The error of the estimated latent class assignments $\hat{\ZZ}$ is evaluated and the number of incorrect assignments $N_e(\hat{\zz})$ defined in \eqref{error} is computed for each replication.
 This process of generating $\RR$, estimating $\ZZ$ and evaluating error is replicated 100 times and the boxplots of error rate $N_e(\hat{\zz})/N$ are shown in Figure \ref{error-rate}.
 According to these plots, the error rate of the estimated latent class membership $\zz$ decays to zero as $N, J$ increases.
 Again in the strong signal setting where $\theta_{j,a} \in \{0.1,0.2,0.8,0.9 \}$ the error rate converges to zero faster.